-Men’s Development Network has partnered with Get Ireland Walking to introduce a new programme designed to bring men together in the great outdoors, while encouraging a ‘step change’ towards their wellbeing.
+Men’s Development Network has partnered with Get Ireland Walking on a new health and wellbeing programme to be piloted in Kilkenny in November/December 2021.

-Jason King, National Programme Manager at Get Ireland Walking, said: “Adding healthy habits, such as walking, to our daily and weekly routines, can have a hugely positive impact on wellbeing.
-Our new ‘Walking the Talk’ programme with Men’s Development Network will give men the opportunity to do so, which promises to be a really positive contribution to communities across the country.
+Jason King, National Programme Manager with Get Ireland Walking, said: “Adding healthy habits such as walking to our daily and weekly routines, can have a hugely positive impact on wellbeing.
+The benefits for both body and mind are significant.”